tonethar/IGME-430-Fall-2024/exercises/10-express-posting-data.md

 req.body= { content: 'This is a new Hoot!' }`
 ```

-- If we change the log to `console.log('req.body.content=',req.body.content);` we will instead see:
+- If we change the log to `console.log('req.body.content=', req.body.content);` we will instead see:

 ```
-req.body.content=This is a new Hoot!
+req.body.content= This is a new Hoot!
 ```

 - Meaning that express is taking that string content that's coming over the `POST` request, and `JSON.parse()`ing it into an object for us!